-Yes, but the application must clearly describe what has been achieved in the network and how the network is to be managed in the period ahead.
+Yes, you can submit a new application in the call for research networks that concerns continuation of an earlier network.
+Please note, the application must clearly describe what has been achieved in the network and how the network is to be managed in the period ahead.

+The same e-signing service must be used by both parties who e-sign one and the same document.
 The Foundation approves e-signing of the forms with the following e-signing services: EduSign, DocuSign, Scrive and TeamEngine.
 Signing with BankID is recommended.
-The same e-signing service must be used by all people who e-sign one and the same document.
 E-signing of one document with different e-signing services is not approved by the Foundation.

 These rules apply to signing of forms that are attached to both project applications and final reports for projects.

-34. Can I obtain an extension of the grant availability period for my project?
+29. Can I obtain an extension of the grant availability period or introduce changes in my project?

-You need to contact the Foundation’s secretariat if you want to introduce larger changes, such as:
+You need to apply to the Foundation if you want to introduce larger changes in your project, such as:

 Employment conditions are the responsibility of the grant administrator.
-Contact the respective head of department.
+Contact the head of department (prefekt) in charge.